Map Elements to Modules

 5. Validating Mapping Results

 Section titled “5.
-Validating Mapping Results”After mapping, use the IFC Viewer to verify:
+Validating Mapping Results”After mapping, use the Viewer to verify:

 - highlighted elements match the expected module